DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-10-25-showing-course-title-on-the-check-your-answers-page.md

 We also [added a way for providers to mark their physics courses as being part of the ‘Engineers teach physics’ programme](/publish-teacher-training-courses/adding-an-engineers-teach-physics-question-to-courses/).
 When marking a physics course as being part of the ‘Engineers teach physics’ programme, the course title is updated.

+### What we changed

-We have moved the position of the course title on the add course ‘Check your answers’ page to the top of the course details summary list, to make it clearer to the users how the course will be named.
+We have moved the position of the course title on the add course ‘Check your answers’ page to the top of the course details summary list to make it clearer to the users how the course will be named.

-The course title is automatically generated from the list of subjects and cannot be changed by users without first contacting Support.
+We automatically generate the course title from the list of subjects.
+Providers cannot change the title without contacting Support.

+Clear course titles help improve readability and are standardised throughout Find postgraduate teacher training (Find) to reduce unnecessary candidate confusion.